What is a tenancy database?

 - any other matter.

 Because the application to remove a tenant from a listing involves the exercise of discretion, the tribunal will not make a consent order unless the material filed with the consent order is enough for the tribunal to be satisfied that the listing is incorrect or unjust.

-- you receive a notice that you will be added to the database
+- they receive a notice that they will be added to the database

-- when you have been added to the database.
+- when they have been added to the database.

-If the database operator does not provide a notice and the details are incorrect or unjust you may apply to the tribunal to make orders, however you may only apply within six months of becoming aware of the database listing.
+If the database operator does not provide a notice and the details are incorrect or unjust, a tenant may apply to the tribunal to make orders.
+The tenant must apply within six months of becoming aware of the database listing.